HudaZainPhotonics/HudaZainPhotonics.github.io/_pages/about.md

 I develop experimental photonic sensing systems that move from optical-device design to validated measurement platforms.
 My work combines fiber-optic sensors with intelligent interrogation to produce more dependable sensing in real operating conditions.

-## Research Direction

-I am interested in making photonic sensing practical beyond the laboratory: compact, reliable, and designed around the demands of the application.

 ## Research Focus Areas